 - Speed and responsiveness slightly trump excessive design.
 People would rather have a product image that loads quickly rather than a glorious lifestyle image that took over 3 seconds to load.

 - Your product shots must be big, excellent, and include a variety of angles, 360° view if possible, and both close-up and long-range shots.
-Display pictures of a product from the front, back, top, bottom, sideways, diagonally… Include the option to show a magnified view of the product when the mouse is hovered over that part of the product photo.
+Display pictures of a product from the front, back, top, bottom, sideways, diagonally… Include the option to show a magnified view of the product when the mouse hovers over that part of the product photo.
 It makes it more real-world similar.

 - Take it a step further and add a video.
 Show your product in use.
 Video is catching up in popularity and saves people from having to read text or decipher images without text.

-- colours it is available in
+- Colors it is available in

-- price & offers
+- Price & Offers

-- clear shipping information and return policy details
+- Clear shipping information and return policy details

 Make them bulleted points for readability and to be able to quickly digest the info in one go.
 Using bold or highlighted text appropriately makes those details instantly visible.
 Add ‘read more’ or separate tabs if more text needs to be added.
 The best way to know what to put down is to answer the seller’s potential questions in the description of the product.